Kafū, aged forty-one.

 For the Genbunsha joint review meeting, I watched Kikugorō's *Botan Dōrō* at the Imperial Theater.

-In the rain, I returned home sharing an umbrella with Ikeda Daigoko.
+Through the rain, I returned home sharing an umbrella with Ikeda Daigoko.

 August 2nd.

-By chance, I met Master Painter Okada.
+I happened to meet Master Painter Okada.

 August 3rd.

-It was the Genbunsha joint review meeting.
+There was a Genbunsha joint review meeting.

 At the meeting, I met Mr. Uda Torahiko for the first time.